alexweeman28/sherwood-forest/csv2xml/README.md

 **men.xml:** A sample XML file written by the ```csv2xml.py``` script after converting the data from ```men.csv``` to XML format.

 **men.xsl:** An XML stylesheet to render a human-readable version of ```men.xml```when viewed in a Web browser.
-This stylesheet is referenced in the XML file and should be available in the same directory on the Web server.
+This stylesheet is referenced in the XML file and should be made available in the same directory on the Web server.

 ## Installation